Alice, the first all-electric passenger airplane, takes flight - KESQ

 “This is history,” Gregory Davis, Eviation’s president and CEO, told CNN Business.”We have not seen the propulsion technology change on the aircraft since we went from the piston engine to the turbine engine.
 It was the 1950s that was the last time you saw an entirely new technology like this come together.”

-With battery technology similar to that of an electric car or a cell phone and 30 minutes of charging, the nine-passenger Alice will be able to fly for one hour, and about 440 nautical miles.
+With battery technology similar to that of an electric car or a cell phone and 30 minutes of charging, the nine-passenger Alice will be able to fly for one hour to two hours.
+Based on today’s battery technology, Eviation is targeting a range of 250 nautical miles.
+As recently as April, Eviation had said the Alice would be able to fly about 440 nautical miles.
 The plane has a max cruise speed of 250 knots, or 287 miles per hour.
 For reference, a Boeing 737 has a max cruise speed of 588 miles per hour.

 Eviation was founded in 2015 and has been pushing the Alice forward ever since.
 The company hopes to use the information gathered during Tuesday’s flight to review next steps and deliver aircrafts to customers by 2027 — though Eviation warns that plan is subject to change.